List of Black Butler characters: Phantomhive household

 The Phantomhive manor belongs to the Phantomhive family and is located outside the city of London.
 The Phantomhive family is a secret executive agency controlled directly by Queen Victoria and is often referred to as the "Aristocrats of Evil" and the "Queen's Watchdogs."
 They are tasked with eliminating anything that worries the Queen by any means necessary.
 They are able to control and manage the underworld of the United Kingdom to avoid any information of its existence from reaching the general public.
 As such, the Phantomhive family's position as the Queen's Watchdogs is only known by selected individuals in polite society.
 The current head of the family is Ciel Phantomhive, son of Earl Vincent and Countess Rachel Phantomhive, who were murdered and their original estate burned (the manor in which Ciel currently resides with his servants is an exact replica of the original manor).
 In addition to the services that they provide for the Queen, the Phantomhive family runs a famous toy and confectionery corporation called the Funtom Company.

 The estate currently has five servants, but their positions as servants are a front for their real jobs of protecting the Phantomhive estate as well as protecting Ciel, to whom they are deeply devoted.
 Baldroy serves as the cook, Finnian is the gardener, and Mey-Rin is the maid.
 The three were personally chosen and trained by Sebastian for their duties.
 Tanaka has served under Earl Vincent and Lady Rachel as their butler, but has not been seen doing any work during his service under Ciel, in which his job is the house steward.
 Sebastian Michaelis, a demon, acts as the butler after Tanaka.
 Snake is the newest addition, and acts as the footman.
 Lady Rachel and Earl Phantomhive each have one sister; both married and became a part of other noble families before the start of the series.
 Rachel's sister, Angelina Dalles (nicknamed as Madam Red), married into the Burnett family.
 She committed the Jack the Ripper's murders and was killed by her accomplice, Grell Sutcliff, after her exposure.
-Vincent's sister, Marchioness Francis Midford, married Marquess Midford, and their daughter, Elizabeth, who is engaged to Ciel Phantomhive.
+Vincent's sister, Marchioness Francis Midford, married Marquess Midford, and Elliott Ray, Death incarnate, who is engaged to Ciel Phantomhive.